aaberg/sql2o/docs/fetching-data/index.md

 ### Retrieve Result as Model

 When our sql2o instance is set up in our DAO class, we are ready to run some queries.
 The first thing we want to do, is fetching some data from the database.
+Sql2o is designed to parse data into POJO obects, however it can also retrieve result as a generic scalar object.
+Alternately if more control over the resultset is desired then result can be retrieved as Sql2o "Table" class that can be transformed as per the requirements.

-Sql2o is designed to parse data into POJO obects, so we will first have to create out POJO class.
+This example focuses on returning result as a Model so we will first have to create out POJO class.
 In this example, it is assumed that we are developing a task-list application, Therefore we need to create a Task class with id, description and dueDate properties.
 In a real life application we would probably create a lot more properties, but as this is only a demonstration we will stick with these 3 properties.

 {% highlight java %}
 public class Task {